DWNU: The end of NU 107

 On Sunday, November 7, speakers were set up outside NU 107's studio where a crowd had gathered carrying candles as a sign of support.
 The crowd, which included musicians and supporters, stayed at NU 107's studios at Ortigas Center, Pasig.
 Some of the crowd wrote on a wall their sadness and memories, as well as their wishes for the station and its staff.
 The final edition of "In the Raw" had rock bands Urbandub and Itchyworms performing live.
 The disc jockeys openly wept as they thanked the supporters during the station's final hour.
 Hermosisima was the last person on the microphone with the final words: "This has been NU 107, the Philippines' one and only Home of NU Rock...
 This is NU 107, we are signing off", with The Eraserheads' "Ang Huling El Bimbo" as the final song of the station.
 Outside the building, the crowd joined in with the last half of the song, with loud chanting following after the song had finished.
 NU 107 signed off on November 8, 12:05 a.m, after the usual sign-off notice and the Philippine national anthem "Lupang Hinirang", sung by everyone gathered inside the station and outside the building premises, especially the final line of the anthem, which was sung fortississimo in unison, thus marking the end of NU 107 after 23 years of broadcasting.
 Footage of this can be found on YouTube as well as on other websites, including commentary and analysis regarding the final day of broadcast.

 "Lumapit" by Archipelago was the last song that stayed at the number 1 spot on the NU 107 "Stairway to Seven" charts before the station closed down after 23 years.
 According to the Philippine Daily Inquirer, the new format had to imitate the format of various 'masa' stations to target listeners at the lower brackets of the socioeconomic scale.
 The new programming drew in more advertisers compared to the upscale market that NU 107 targeted.

-Eventually in late June 2014, Breakthrough and Milestones Productions International (owned by broadcaster Daniel Razon) took over the management and broadcast operations of the station and switched to an adult contemporary format, and rebranded it as Wish 107.5.
-The other regional stations we're acquired by ZimZam Management under the branding Win Radio.